VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek1/step7.md

 **File Editor**<br>
 The File Editor is a bit like your computer.
 You can have folders and then files inside of those folders.
 These files are just like files on your computer - images, videos etc. Pictures might be named `dog.png` or `cutebunnies.jpg` for example, while we name Python files as `example.py`.
 Python files are like other foles, and we simply name the file extensions as `.py` so that programmes know it's a Python file.

+1. Go to the editor tab on the right hand side
+2. Create a new file called week1.py by right clicking on the file explorer and click new file.
+3. Copy the code above over to the editor
+4. Type `python week1.py`{{exec}} into the terminal.
+You can also type that yourself via the Terminal (bottom right) and then press ENTER to execute it.

 <hr>

 # Online Python Editors